Pakistani Imran Khan openly accuses the army of trying to destroy his party - ExBulletin

 Pakistani Imran Khan openly accuses the army of trying to destroy his party

-LAHORE, Pakistan (Reuters) – Pakistan’s beleaguered former prime minister Imran Khan has accused the powerful military and its intelligence agency of openly trying to destroy his political party, saying he had “no doubt” that he would be tried by a military tribunal and thrown into prison.
+LAHORE, June 4 Former embattled Pakistani Prime Minister Imran Khan has accused the powerful military and its intelligence agency of openly trying to destroy his political party, saying he has no doubt he will be tried by a military court and thrown in jail.

-Khan has previously hinted at the army’s hand in a crackdown on his Pakistan Tehreek-e-Insaf (PTI) party, but his comments in an interview at his Lahore home on Saturday night were the most direct yet.
+Khan has previously hinted at the hand of the military in a crackdown on his Pakistan Tehreek-e-Insaf (PTI) party, but his comments in an interview at his Lahore home last night were the most direct yet.

 A military spokesman, who has ruled the country directly or indirectly for its 75-year history, and has rarely faced the kind of public challenge to its power as it has from Khan, did not did not respond to a request for comment.